FuxiaoLiu/VisualNews-Repository/README.md

 CUDA_VISIBLE_DEVICES=0 python train.py
 ```

 There are also other model variants which are ablation studies.
-Check
-our paper for more details, but here's a summary:

 | Experiment                       | Word Embedding | Language Model |    Entity Guide |
 | -------------------------------- | :------------: | -------------: | --------------: |